shreyaspatil2712/dummyflightbooking/README.md

 # dummyflightbooking

 This is a simple script to simulate the booking of tickets through a python command-line interface.
 I'm still learning Python so the code might be a little messy but it works.
+Please enter a valid email as the script will acyually send you an email after the fake booking.
 Open to suggestions

 To run this script you need pyhton3.9 installed on your device along with selenium and chromedriver configured.